superedge/superedge/docs/installation/install_edge_kubernetes.md

 ```
 The installation package is about 200M.
 For detailed information about the installation package, please refer to **5.
 Custom Kubernetes static installation package**.

+>   If downloading the installation package is slow, you can directly check the corresponding [SuperEdge version](https://github.com/superedge/superedge/tags), download `edgeadm-linux-amd64/arm64-*.0.tgz`, and Decompression is the same.
+>
+>   One-click installation of the edge independent Kubernetes cluster function is supported starting from SuperEdge-v0.3.0-beta.0, pay attention to
 #### <3>.
 Install edge Kubernetes master node

 ```shell